 From Mary E. Spruill, Executive Director

-Students will engineer, teachers will explore, parents will engage, all while networking with others and showing off the award-winning energy education efforts each school has accomplished during the year.
+Students will engineer, teachers will explore, parents will engage, all while networking with others and showing off the award-winning energy education efforts each school has accomplished during the academic year.
 The Youth Energy Conference and Awards showcases many of the best of NEED’s school programs and we know that teachers, students and parents will be excited and engaged during the entire event!

 We are an energy organization, so it’s appropriate to think of how powerful NEED curriculum and teacher training is.
 Teachers and students train to use NEED in the classroom or in the extracurricular setting.
 They plan their energy units and think about what energy topics students most want to learn about during the year.
 They engage local energy companies and organizations to share knowledge, and they are powerful.
 NEED kids change ideas and attitudes by teaching about energy.
 NEED teachers provide the classroom support to help students explore, learn and form their ideas and opinions about energy.
 NEED students and teachers are powerful because of their knowledge and the skills they gain through NEED and other activities.